amenesik/terraform-provider-amenesik/README.md

 ### Types
 The Node types that are used to define the behaviour of software layer nodes may be defined through the BEAM resource in terms of the following properties:

-- name : the terminal name portion of the node type.
+- name : The terminal name portion of the node type.
-- create : the public, web fetchable action script to be fetched and launched when a node is created.
+- create : The public, web fetchable action script to be fetched and launched when a node is created.
-- start : the public, web fetchable action script to be fetched and launched when a node is started.
+- start : The public, web fetchable action script to be fetched and launched when a node is started.
-- stop : the public, web fetchable action script, to be fetched and launched when a node is stopped.
+- stop : The public, web fetchable action script, to be fetched and launched when a node is stopped.
-- save : the public, web fetchable action script, to be fetched and launched when a node is saved.
+- save : The public, web fetchable action script, to be fetched and launched when a node is saved.
-- delete : the public, web fetchable action script, to be fetched and launched when a node is deleted.
+- delete : The public, web fetchable action script, to be fetched and launched when a node is deleted.

 ### Imports
 Node types may be imported instead of being defined in BEAM documents.
 This encourages reusability.